shadabshaukat/python-flask-demo-oracle/README.md

 /* Add an employee using an html form with the Jinga2 flask render_template.
 The render_template function is used to render an HTML template called "add_employee.html" that contains the form. */
 ```

-### 5. Change path in main.py to reflect the local directory :
+### 5. Change path for template_folder in main.py to reflect the local directory where .html files and code is stored :

 ```